version 2/11 (this syllabus is tentative, and may change, please refresh your browser for updates)

 |Critical Reviews (5 @ 50 points)||250|

-If you want to figure out how much work you need to do to get the grade you want, add up all the points you have so far, and figure out which assignments will get you the points you need.
+If you want to figure out how much work you need to do to get the grade you want, add up all the points you have so far, and figure out which activities will get you the points you need.
+Come to office hours if you have questions about this.

 Drop without "W":...................
 September 1st